emanuelromano/timeboard/README.md

 ## TBTS Palm Client

-This repository also contains the **TBTS Palm Client**, a companion application for Palm OS that provides Internet time synchronization using the **TimeBoard Time Service**.
+This repository also contains the **TBTS Palm Client**, a companion application for Palm OS that provides Internet time synchronization using the **TimeBoard Time Service API**.

 The client connects to the TBTS server using HTTP, retrieves the current Coordinated Universal Time (UTC), applies the GMT offset selected by the user, and updates the Palm system clock.